llyr-who/georhiau/README.md

 If no `BUILD_TYPE` is entered, it defaults to Debug.

 To generate documentation, make sure doxygen is installed.
 More specifically the packages, doxygen, doxygen-gui and graph-viz.
+On MacOS you can just `brew install graphviz`.
 Once these packages are installed you can run:

 On Linux:
 `cd build && make docs && <browser> docs/html/index.html && cd ..`